To be eligible for financial aid consideration you must:

 - be making satisfactory academic progress toward your degree and be in good academic standing, if you are a continuing student.

 In order to receive financial aid in pursuit of a second degree, you must complete the Free Application for Federal Student Aid (FAFSA) for the school year that you wish to attend.
 Because you have already earned a degree, you will be eligible for loans only.
 Your advisor will have to evaluate the number of credits from your first degree that will count toward your second degree.
-If you have not yet reached your maximum aggregate undergraduate loan amount of $31,000, you may borrow through the Stafford Loan program.
+If you have not yet reached your maximum aggregate undergraduate loan amount of $31,000, you may borrow through the Direct Student Loan program.

 The table below defines the annual loan amounts you may be eligible to receive.